Hi,

 These resources help students to write in a tone appropriate to purpose and audience.
 They instruct the student how to write from different perspectives or viewpoints and present a balanced argument.
 As well as, using appropriate tone and language.
 For example, learning to use: formal or informal register, language devices like rhetoric and groups of three and punctuation, such as variation of sentences for effect.

-Writing Discursive Articles For GCSE Creative Writing (GCSE English Writing Work Pack)
+Practise Writing An Argument From Different Viewpoints For GCSE (GCSE English Writing Work Pack)

-This resource provides prompts to help the student with writing discursive articles for their GCSE exam.
-The purpose of their writing is to argue from different perspectives or viewpoints and to create a balanced argument.
-The intended audience is for adults/parents and young people.
+This resource provides prompts to help the student with writing discursive articles or blogs for their GCSE exam, with the purpose of arguing from different perspectives and viewpoints.
+The audience is young adults and adults on social media.
 Subjects include:

 These work packs provide essential creative writing practice for the new GCSE English exam.
 They will help GCSE students prepare for their exam, whether they are students in years 9, 10 or 11.
 The packs provide practise in different forms of writing, for example, articles, blogs and letters.